bbcf/bbcfutils/Python/rnacounter/doc/tutorial_rnacounter.rst

 * :option:`--noheader`::

     By default the program adds one line with column descriptors on top of the output file.
-    For easier piping the result in some other program, such as `cut`, one can choose to not add the header by adding this option.
+    For easier piping the result to some other program, one can choose not to add the header by adding this option.

 * :option:`--threshold`::